cdev-framework/cdev-website/content/docs/examples/userauthentication.md

 {{<break 3>}}
 ## Adding a Frontend to Your Application
-We are now going to add a simple HTML page that demonstrates the general concepts of how to create a User Sign up and Sign in flow for your application.
+We are now going to add a simple HTML page that demonstrates the general concepts of how to create a User Sign-up and Sign-in flow for your application.

 ### Add Static Site Resource
-Update lines `7`, `37`, and `41` to add a static front end hosting resource
+Update lines `7`, `37`, and `41` to add a static front end hosting resource.

 {{<codesnippet `/source_code/userauth_examples/add_frontend_resource.py`>}}